mulplue/inter/README.md

 ## 📝 TODO List
 - [x] Release inference demo for the teacher policy
 - [ ] Release training and inference pipeline for the teacher policy and processed MoCap data
-- [ ] Release student policy distillation training, distilled reference data, and all related checkpoints
+- [ ] Release student policy distillation training, distilled reference data (physically correct HOI data❗️), and all related checkpoints
 - [ ] Release evaluation pipeline for the student policy
-- [ ] Release all physically simulatable data and processing scripts alongside the [InterAct](https://github.com/wzyabcas/InterAct) launch
+- [ ] Release all data and processing scripts alongside the [InterAct](https://github.com/wzyabcas/InterAct) launch
 - [ ] Release physics-based text-to-HOI and interaction prediction demo
 - [ ] Add support for Unitree-G1 with dexterous robot hands